midego1/ai-image-toolbox-app/AIPhotoEditor/REVENUECAT_INTEGRATION.md

 ## 📝 Next Steps

-### 1. **Update SubscriptionScreen**
+### 1. **✅ Update SubscriptionScreen (COMPLETED)**
-The `SubscriptionScreen.tsx` currently uses custom UI.
-You have two options:

-**Option A: Use RevenueCat Paywalls (Recommended)**
-- Replace custom UI with RevenueCat PaywallView components
-- Use `revenueCatService.getOfferings()` to fetch paywalls
-- Display using `react-native-purchases-ui` components
+The `SubscriptionScreen.tsx` has been updated to integrate with RevenueCat:

-**Option B: Keep Custom UI, Use RevenueCat Backend**
+**✅ Implemented: Custom UI + RevenueCat Backend**
-- Keep existing UI but update purchase flows to use RevenueCat
+- ✅ Loads RevenueCat offerings on screen mount
-- Use `revenueCatService.purchasePackage()` for purchases
+- ✅ Uses `revenueCatService.purchasePackage()` for purchases in TestFlight/Production
-- Use `revenueCatService.getOfferings()` for product info
+- ✅ Falls back to local storage in Expo Go (for development)
+- ✅ Verifies purchases by checking entitlements
+- ✅ Refreshes subscription data after successful purchase

+**Key Changes:**
+- Added RevenueCat offerings state to SubscriptionScreen
+- Updated `loadSubscriptionData()` to fetch offerings
+- Rewrote `handleSubscribe()` to use RevenueCat when available
+- Maintains backward compatibility with Expo Go

 ### 2. **Update Credit Balance Logic**
 Currently credits are stored locally.
 To use RevenueCat's virtual currency: